CharlesGodwin/pi-setup/README.md

 __Set up Pi__

+__Version 1.0 is a deprectated/archived version that is more general purpose.
+Version 2.0 is revised to work with closely with version 1.7 and newer versions of the Raspberry Pi Imager.__

 **This is intended for experienced users who wants to streamline the initial setup of a Raspberry Pi.**

 **If you plan to use this with a Ubuntu image, please read the companion document ubuntu.md**